There is a buzz about reading at Wenlock! Our reading scheme now follows the Accelerated Reader programme.

 How does it work?

 Every child takes a STAR reading test.
 They answer multiple choice questions and the test itself becomes easier/harder depending on if children answer the questions correctly.
 This test gives children their ZPD.
-We'll be testing once a half term to measure children's progress.
+We'll be testing once a term to measure children's progress.

 What's a ZPD?